skylight-hq/skylight.digital/pages/brand/identity/logos.md

 The circular form symbolizes cycle (a feedback loop), inclusion (designing for everyone), and wholeness (such as addressing the whole user experience).

-Each of the four colors in our logo — blue, green, ochre, and red — has its own specific connotations that help evoke certain emotions in our audience.
-See the [colors page](/brand/identity/colors/) for more context around what each color means.
+Each of the four colors in our logo — blue, green, ochre, and red — has its own specific meaning  that helps bring out  certain emotions in our audience.
+See the [colors page](/brand/identity/colors/) for more context around what each color symbolizes.
 {: .mb-0 }
   </div>
 </div>

 <div class="brand__content-section grid">
   <header class="grid__heading" markdown="1">
-## Behind the design: <br>The type
+## Behind the design: <br>the type
   </header>
   <div class="grid__image section__container w-100 d-flex">
     <img class="w-100 border-rounded" src="/img/brand/identity/logos/behind-the-design--type.svg" alt="Skylight logotype">
   </div>
   <div class="grid__content" markdown="1">
-The logotype uses a wide kerning to make our brand feel open and accessible.
+The logotype uses a wide kerning, or spacing, to make our brand feel open and accessible.
 We encourage diverse ideas from multiple perspectives (race, age, sexual and gender identity, life experiences, etc.).
 {: .mb-0 }
   </div>
 </div>